Child Development Major

 The interdisciplinary Child Development Major, Bachelor of Science in Applied Arts and Sciences (major code 08231/330909) prepares students for a variety of professional career specialties.
 Graduates with competencies in this major find positions in:

 - Counseling and mental health centers

 - Business, industry, and government agencies

-Descriptions of career opportunities of the major and ways to meet credential and certification requirements are available from the undergraduate advisors ([email protected] .
+Descriptions of career opportunities of the major are available from SDSU Career Services.